A PERFORMANCE LEGEND FOR OVER HALF A CENTURY

 TOP QUALITY PERFORMANCE BULLS TO SIRE TOP QUALITY FEEDER CALVES WITH UNIFORMITY, CONSISTENCY, AND EXCELLENCE.
 CROSSBREED WITH THE BEST!

-Thank you all for a good 2016 Fall Bull Sale.
-An outstanding set of 50 beautiful bulls sold, information on our "Sale Day" page.
+Our April 15, 2017 Spring Bull Sale general information is on our "Sale Day" page.
+165 coming yearling bulls now on test.
 The Fall Catalog is still available on the "Catalog" page, only for reference.
 Fall bull sale videos are still on the "Cattle Videos" page, all for reference only to show our general phenotype.

 Click on the sale date, then click on the video with lot number to view.
 Click on "Download for Best Quality" at lower right hand of video screen for best viewing.
 Use your browser's "Back Button" to return to the video menu to view another sale lot.

 Our animals are not bred for the goals of the show ring, but rather to fit the demands of the beef business—from birth to slaughter in the quickest possible time with the greatest possible profit.
 We have dehorned, scurred and polled animals in two calving herds, spring and fall, with only the top half of the bull calf crops offered for auction in yearly April and November sales.
 Only the best on test, only the best for sale.
 All are "one brand" and home raised, performance tested at home in our own feedlot.